gdalle/MPROCourses/DECO/dantzig_wolfe.typ

                   & lambda_p^k in {0, 1} quad forall (k, p) \
                   & x_a in {0, 1} quad forall a
 $ <NDP-DW>

+We could also have enumerated every possible flow (a more natural first solution perhaps).

 = Column generation